 How Will Crossrail Change Investing Near London?

-The Crossrail project is one of the largest transport schemes within the UK – a new railway that began in 2012 and is set to complete in 2022.
+The Crossrail project is one of the largest transport schemes within the UK – a new railway set to complete in 2022.

 As COVID-restrictions ease, we’re seeing construction pick up pace.
 So what does Crossrail mean for the South East?